Castles and hiking trails in San Marino

-Why visit San Marino then?
+Why to visit San Marino then?
 Well, as itself this photogenic, small country doesn’t have loads to offer for a longer stay, but combined with traveling in central or northern Italy, it’s well worth a visit.
-Most of the tourist make only a day trip to San Marino, but spending a night or two is not a bad idea either.
+Most of the tourists only make a day trip to San Marino, but spending a night or two is not a bad idea either.
 The most popular destination is the capital city San Marino, but there are several other small towns and villages around it.
 Having your own wheels enables driving through all of them and stopping whenever you’d like to snap a photo or have a gelato.

 History of San Marino in a nutshell

 According to a legend, San Marino was founded by a stonemason named Marinus back in year 301.
 He came from a Roman colony on island of Rab in present-day Croatia, and participated in the reconstruction of the city of Rimini in late 3rd century.
 During the Great Persecution of Christians in the Roman Empire, Marinus escaped to the mountains and founded a monastic community on Monte Titano, which later became San Marino.
 Founding city-states was a political phenomena in central and northern Italy for decades after the fall of the Western Roman Empire.
-San Marino is the only one that survived as an independent country.
+San Marino however is the only one that survived as an independent country.

-The official foundation date of San Marino is Sep 3rd year 301, but independence was recognized by the bishop of Rome in 1631.
+The official foundation date of San Marino is Sep 3rd year 301, but it’s independence was recognized by the bishop of Rome in 1631.
 In late 18th century Napoleon’s army threatened the independence briefly, but as one of the diplomats of San Marino befriended with Napoleon, he promised to protect the independence of the small nation.
 During World Wars San Marino remained neutral.

 Main sights of San Marino

 There are nine municipalities in San Marino, but basically all tourism and main sights are focused in the capital, the City of San Marino, also known as the Citta.
 The walled historic center, that was listed as a UNESCO World Heritage site in 2008, is on top of Monte Titano.
-To get there, you can use a funicular or walk either along the road or walking trails.
+To get there, you can use a funicular or walk, either along the road or following walking trails.
 If you arrive by car, there are several parking areas below the hill.